acrylian/zenponsive/README.md

 Features
 ---------
 - **Fluid scaling grid:** Percent based 12 column layout with predefined widths 960/1024/1280/1600/fullwidth (float based).
+Additionally fifths are available "outside" the 12 column grid.
 - **Prefixed id/class names:** All id or class names of Zenponsive are prefixed with `zp-` to be easily recognizable between custom css.
 - **No predefined styles and typography**: All styling up to you.
 - **No JS involved**: 17 kb weight (uncompressed).